manatlan/reqman/README.md

 Create your http(s)-tests in simple yaml files, and run them with command line, against various environments.

 **Features**
-   * Light (simple py file, 700 lines of code, and x3 lines for unittests, in TDD mind)
+   * Light (simple py3 file, 700 lines of code, and x3 lines for unittests, in TDD mind)
    * Powerful (at least as postman free version)
    * tests are simple (no code !)
    * Variable pool